US probing Autopilot problems on 765,000 Tesla vehicles

 The National Highway Traffic Safety Administration announced the action Monday in a posting on its website.

-The NHTSA says it has identified 11 crashes since 2018 in which Teslas on Autopilot or Traffic Aware Cruise Control have hit vehicles with flashing lights, flares, an illuminated arrow board or cones warning of hazards.
+The agency says it has identified 11 crashes since 2018 in which Teslas on Autopilot or Traffic-Aware Cruise Control have hit vehicles with flashing lights, flares, an illuminated arrow board, or cones warning of hazards.

 The probe covers 765,000 vehicles from the 2014 through 2021 model years.